gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The joining node requests to join the OSCORE group, by sending a Joining Request message to the related group-membership resource at the Group Manager, as per Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}.

 Additionally to what defined in {{I-D.ietf-ace-key-groupcomm}}, the following applies.

-* The string "group-oscore" is used instead of "ace-group" (see Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}) as the top level path to the group-membership resource.
-The url-path /group-oscore/ is a default name of this specifications: implementations are not required to use this name, and can define their own instead.

 * The 'scope' parameter MUST be included.
 Its value encodes one scope entry with the format defined in {{sec-format-scope}}, indicating the group name and the role(s) that the joining node wants to take in the group.